Analytic function: Analytic continuation

+for $\operatorname{Re}(s)>1$, but it has a meromorphic continuation to the complex plane, with a single simple pole at $s=1$.

 Analytic functions of several variables

-One can define analytic functions in several variables by means of power series in those variables (see power series).
+One can define analytic functions in several variables by means of power series in those variables (see Power series).
 Analytic functions of several variables have some of the same properties as analytic functions of one variable.
-However, especially for complex analytic functions, new and interesting phenomena show up in 2 or more complex dimensions:
+However, especially for complex analytic functions, new and interesting phenomena show up in two or more complex dimensions: